japanoise/emsys/README.md

 * `C-x r +` - Increment number in register, or add region to string in register.
 * `C-x r v` or `M-x view-register` - View contents of register.

+#### Rectangles

+Rectangles are the rectangular space between point and mark; all characters from the leftmost column to the rightmost column within the topmost line to the bottommost line.

+* `C-x r t` - string-rectangle: Replace rectangle contents with given string on each line.

 ## Forks

 * [By Nicholas Carroll](https://github.com/nicholascarroll/emsys) - personal